dorneanu/roam/content/books/stolen_focus.md

 Individual restraints don't work:

-> There was a different way we could have reacted to the obesity crisis when it began forty
+> There was a different way we could have reacted to the obesity crisis when it
-> or so years ago.
-We could have listened to the evidence that purely practising individual
+> began forty or so years ago.
+We could have listened to the evidence that purely
-> restraint – in an unchanged environment – rarely works for long, except in one in twenty
+> practising individual restraint – in an unchanged environment – rarely works for
-> cases like Nir’s.
+> long, except in one in twenty cases like Nir’s.

 #### 186 {#186}

 > That’s the magic bullet – just go back to whole foods.
-Foods as they were originally
+Foods as they were
-> intended.’
-He quoted Michael Pollan, who says we should eat only food that our
+> originally intended.’
+He quoted Michael Pollan, who says we should eat only food
-> grandparents would have recognised as food, and we should shop primarily around the outer
+> that our grandparents would have recognised as food, and we should shop
-> edges of the supermarket – the fruit and veg at the front, and the meat and fish at the
+> primarily around the outer edges of the supermarket – the fruit and veg at the
-> back.
-The stuff in the middle, he warned, isn’t really food at
+> front, and the meat and fish at the back.
+The stuff in the middle, he warned,
+> isn’t really food at

 #### 188 {#188}

-On constant exposure to poollution:
+On constant exposure to pollution:

-> The form of pollution we, as ordinary citizens, know most about is in the air all around
+> The form of pollution we, as ordinary citizens, know most about is in the air
-> us, so I interviewed Barbara Maher, who is a professor of environmental science at the
+> all around us, so I interviewed Barbara Maher, who is a professor of
-> University of Lancaster in England, and has been carrying out potentially game-changing
+> environmental science at the University of Lancaster in England, and has been
-> research on how it is affecting our brains.
-She explained to me that if you live in a
+> carrying out potentially game-changing research on how it is affecting our
+> brains.
+She explained to me that if you live in a major city today, every day
-> major city today, every day you are breathing in a chemical soup – a mixture of many
+> you are breathing in a chemical soup – a mixture of many different contaminants,
-> different contaminants, including those spewed from car engines.
-Your brain did not evolve
+> including those spewed from car engines.
+Your brain did not evolve to absorb
-> to absorb these chemicals, like iron, through the respiratory system, and it doesn’t know
+> these chemicals, like iron, through the respiratory system, and it doesn’t know
 > how to handle them.
-So just by living in a polluted city, she said, you are experiencing a
+So just by living in a polluted city, she said, you are
-> ‘repeated chronic insult to your brain’, and it will react by becoming inflamed.
-I asked
+> experiencing a ‘repeated chronic insult to your brain’, and it will react by
-> her: what happens if that goes on for months and years?
-She said it ‘is going to lead to
+> becoming inflamed.
+I asked her: what happens if that goes on for months and
-> damage to the nerve cells, to the neurons.
-Depending on the dose [i.e. how bad the
+> years?
+She said it ‘is going to lead to damage to the nerve cells, to the
+> neurons.
+Depending on the dose [i.e. how bad the pollution is], depending on
-> pollution is], depending on your genetic susceptibility, eventually, over time, your brain
+> your genetic susceptibility, eventually, over time, your brain cells will be
-> cells will be damaged.
+> damaged.

 -   Air pollution in cities involves a mix of contaminants, including chemicals from car exhausts.
 -   Human brains are not adapted to handle these substances.